Scenic Bike Trails and Mountain Bike Trails in Whanganui

 This grade 2 mountain bike park is great for beginner and intermediate riders, as well as families!
 Tackle the 9.5km loop going through two areas called Wiritoa and Pauri.
 Wiritoa covers 3.4km of pine forest trails on an easy grade.
 Pauri has about 5km of pine forest trails alongside Lakes Wiritoa and Pauri.
 There are a few climbs in Pauri to wonderful views.

-Location: On State Highway 3, head south for 3km and turn onto Kaitoke Road and follow for 3km to the Lake Wiritoa Reserve car park.
+Location: On State Highway 3, head south for 3km (2 miles) and turn onto Kaitoke Road and follow for 3km (2 miles) to the Lake Wiritoa Reserve car park.

 2. Mountains to Sea Cycle Trail (Grades 2-4)